1471juan/cournot/README.md

-Simulation for collusion in an asymetric costs cournot competition game with n firms.
+Simulation for collusion in an asymmetric costs cournot competition game with n firms.

 ### notes
 - The model is able to handle non linear demand and cost functions